ahmedmagdiosman/lrp_toolbox/tensorflow/README.md

 ## 3. LRP - Layer-wise relevance propagation

-And visualize the contributions of the input pixels towards the decision by
+And compute the contributions of the input pixels towards the decision by

         relevance = net.lrp(output, 'simple', 1.0)